by February 15, 2024

 This flexibility is particularly advantageous for mentees and mentors with busy schedules, as virtual interactions can be seamlessly integrated into their daily routines, eliminating the constraints posed by conflicting calendars or time zone differences.
 Additionally, the ability to connect virtually opens up opportunities for mentorship across diverse backgrounds and experiences, fostering a more inclusive and dynamic mentorship environment.

 In evaluating the success of virtual mentorship initiatives, law firms should establish key metrics that go beyond basic engagement statistics.
 Measuring the impact of virtual mentorship on career development, satisfaction, and skill acquisition provides valuable insights into the program's effectiveness.
-Additionally, seeking feedback from participants about the usability and effectiveness of the virtual mentorship platform ensures continuous improvement and optimization.
+Additionally, seeking feedback from participants about the usability and effectiveness of the virtual mentorship platform ensures continuous improvement and optimisation.

 To enhance virtual mentorship programs, firms can ask the following questions and implement relevant strategies: